OmniSharp/omnisharp-vim/README.md

     * CamelCase completions
     * Subsequence match completions
   * Completion snippets are supported. e.g. Console.WriteLine(TAB) (ENTER) will complete to Console.WriteLine(string value) and expand a dynamic snippet, this will place you in SELECT mode and the first method argument will be selected.
-    * Requires [UltiSnips](https://github.com/SirVer/ultisnips) and supports standard C-x C-o completion, [Supertab](https://github.com/ervandew/supertab) and [Neocomplete](https://github.com/Shougo/neocomplete.vim).
+    * Requires [UltiSnips](https://github.com/SirVer/ultisnips) and supports standard C-x C-o completion as well as completion/autocompletion plugins such as [asyncomplete-vim](https://github.com/prabirshrestha/asyncomplete.vim), [Supertab](https://github.com/ervandew/supertab), [Neocomplete](https://github.com/Shougo/neocomplete.vim) etc.
     * Requires `set completeopt-=preview` when using [Neocomplete](https://github.com/Shougo/neocomplete.vim) because of a compatibility issue with [UltiSnips](https://github.com/SirVer/ultisnips).
-    * This functionality requires a recent version of Vim, you can check if your version is supported by running `:echo has("patch-7.3-598")`, it should output 1.

 * Jump to the definition of a type/variable/method
 * Find symbols interactively (can use plugin: [fzf.vim](https://github.com/junegunn/fzf.vim), [CtrlP](https://github.com/ctrlpvim/ctrlp.vim) or [unite.vim](https://github.com/Shougo/unite.vim))